jfrogren/old-bibnotes/lawrence2004housing.md

 >using aids or tools such as maps, plans, photographs, small- or large-scale simulation
 >models and computed aided design kits [29]."
 [495]

+[28] R. Feldmand, L. Westphal, Participatory design in support of empowerment: The greening of a public housing development, Places 12 (1) (1999) 34–37.
+[29] R. Marans, D. Stokols (Eds.), Environmental Simulation, Research and Policy Issues, , Plenum Press, New York, 1993.

 ## Complex issues should not be interpreted in democratic societies by one set of criteria or values
 >"The main contribution of participatory approaches is that they facilitate the formulation
 >and evaluation of a range of options from diﬀerent viewpoints.
 These